 It is important for you to contact a knowledgeable Premises Liability Lawyer to discuss these and other issues related to premises liability.

 If You Have Been Injured on the Premises of Another

 If you were injured while on the property of another, you may be entitled to compensation.
 If the property owner owed you a duty of care and failed to fulfill that duty, that individual or entity should be held responsible for your injury.
-If you have been injured and need assistance, please contact us, the Washington DC Premises Liability Attorneys at Koonz, McKenney, Johnson & DePaolis L.L.P.
-We represent clients in personal injury cases in and around DC, with offices in Washington, D.C. nearby Greenbelt, Maryland, in addition to Fairfax, Virginia.
+If you have been injured and need assistance, please contact us at Koonz, McKenney, Johnson & DePaolis L.L.P.
+We represent clients in personal injury cases in Maryland.
 We are ready to help.